Samjamhas10/se_project_coffeeshop/README.md

 # Specialty Coffee In The Triple Peaks Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+It was developed using HTML and CSS, based on the design brief.

 ## Table of Contents